orbitbot/pouch-todo/README.md

 pouch-todo
 ==========

-A simple todo-app similar to TodoMVC, using AngularJS amd PouchDB to abstract browser storage and potentially sync to CouchDB.
+A simple todo-app similar to TodoMVC, using AngularJS and PouchDB to abstract browser storage and potentially sync to CouchDB.
 This is based on
 [a blog post](http://www.mircozeiss.com/sync-multiple-angularjs-apps-without-server-via-pouchdb) by [Mirco Zeiss](https://github.com/zemirco).

 The blog post didn't include the full source, and both AngularJS and PouchDB has been updated after the publication, so there is some differences in used syntax.